secondRZ/swe-interview/topics/algorithms.md

 1. Confirm your assumptions out loud:
    1. What does the function do exactly? \(Ex: Produce two times the given number.\)
    2. What type of data does the function receive, and what type of data does the function produce. \(Ex: int-&gt; bool\)
-   3. What can I assume about: null/empty cases, range cases \(positive/negative\), edge cases
+   3. What can I assume about: null/empty cases, range cases \(positive/negative\), edge cases.
-2. "Obviously I could do " {some brute force solution} ".
-Which is a " {time complexity of solution} " solution."
-3. Talk your way to an optimized solution until you both agree that it is a good solution.
+2. Talk your way to an optimized solution until you both agree that it is a good solution.
 Don't stop until at least a linear solution is reached, but keep thinking until you can't think of anything better or they tell you to go ahead.
    1. Is this a permutation of an algorithm you already know?
    2. Less looping: Can I loop through my structure only once and get my answer?
 What about not looping through the entire thing at all? \(Binary search, sqrt for factors and prime, two pointer approach where the inner loop can not be reset every time the outer loop runs and decrease instead of increasing, etc.\)
    3. Did you use the best data structure for the job?
 What's important/unimportant?
 Access by value?
 Access by index?
 Inserting and removing?
 Etc.
    4. Can you do it in place?
-4. Write the code and optimize the solution with your interviewers.
+3. Write the code and optimize the solution with your interviewers.
    1. Can the code be cleaner by refactoring?

 ## Complexity / Analysis